Zetazzq/edu-cpo-lab1-template/README.md

 ## Design notes

-  Implementation restrictions
+  Implementation restrictions:
   According to my understanding, the key and value of the set should be the same value, but still must enter two, otherwise some operations cannot be implemented, I don't know how to solve this problem.

-  Advantages of unittest
+  Advantages of unittest:
   Unnitest is more compatible

-  DisAdvantages of unittest
+  DisAdvantages of unittest:
   More limited

 ## Conclusion